October 19, 2024

 This is where I feel Webflow sales could do a much better job of equipping and training freelancers and agencies in the Webflow platform.
 The big problem is that we can't sell what we can't see.
 Currently there's no way to learn Optimize, test it, see results, give a client a tour of an Optimize-enabled site...

-However the way add-ons are priced, those "best" customers are punished when they want to trial a new add-on feature like Optimize, because they're forced to play a large up-front bill before they can use it.
+However the way add-ons are priced, those "best" customers are punished when they want to trial a new add-on feature like Optimize, because they're forced to play a very large up-front bill before they can use it, and to have a huge annual bill on renewal.

 Customers are beginning to distrust the Webflow platform because of the lack of billing controls